c-rubin/tdd-kata/README.md

 finally, at the json attributes test, I will check that the json is returned as wanted <br><br>

 Now I will check for multiple requests made

+Now I will calculate the payload size.
+I checked the size of the previous test's payload online and it was 45B.
+Hopefully this is correct, so I set it as checking value